paotsaq/how_to_understand_vim_and_be_a_little_better_at_it/README.md

-## I use Vim - and here's why you should use it too.
+## I use Vim - and that's it?
+Here are a few tips.

-Either I am very wrong - as in, DuckDuckGo 🦆 has been omitting critical results for the last couple of years - or, yes: **vim is the best text (code) editor out there**.
-And by a large margin.
+Vim is nice.
+Some people like it, some don't; but those that don't probably are expecting different things from their text editor.
+So here I have some tips to maybe understand why Vim is so special.
+But you don't need to, like, understand it.
+Using whatever is fine.
+As long as you're happy. 🎈

-### Why is it better?
+### Why do you like it so much, Alex?

-That is due to its powerful navigation, editing and automation capabilities - it does wonders in abstracting patterns in the code that will save you both time and keystrokes.
-But Vim is also good just because the competition is *bad*.
-Text (code) editing has existed for more than 50 years now - an what has VSCode *really* done for you in terms of innovation or typing efficiency?
+That is due to its powerful navigation, editing and automation capabilities.
+I'll give some examples below, but I just find it to be much faster, and it is usually available in many different environments.
+It does wonders in abstracting patterns in the code that will save you both time and keystrokes.
+As a consequence, I use the mouse less, and now I'm much more appreciative of keyboard navigation.

-### Hey, man - you know nothing!
-Vim is ugly, and slow, and clunky 😠 Plus it has no colors.
-And sometimes it won't let me use the mouse.
-I need the mouse.
-I like my text editors as I like my games: first person shooters 🔫

-[*"Your problem with Vim is that you don't grok vi."*](https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118).
-There - I just sent you down a rabbitwhole from which you shall emerge a different person.
-But in case you don't really care for in-depth StackOverflow replies that *should* change your life, here's my take on whether Vim is:
- - **👹 ugly**: no, *you are*.
-Vim is *barebones*, maybe.
-And Vim works in a command line.
-That is, at most, quirky.
-Never ugly;
- - **😴 slow**: no - *all others are*.
-A good (or, mind you, just *decent* will do) understanding how Vim modes work, plus and a handful of shortcuts, will make your productivity skyrocket - you will type less and have more code done;
- - **🛠 clunky**: no - *only if you use it wrong*.
-It will certainly punish you for not looking out for help *if you feel you're not doing it right*.
-Be critical about your usage: *"is this the best way for me to handle this task?* If you repeatedly use the arrow keys to delete text: wrong.
-If you enter ``INSERT MODE`` to delete text: wrong.
-I will, later on, provide some more examples of clunkyness.
-Please bear with my ranting first.
- - **🌈 colors**: oh - it most definitely has colors.
- - **🐁 the mouse**: don't use it.
-Never ever.
-Mice are **not good**.
-Have the same attitude towards the computer mouse as you do with the *real* mice.
-Learn how to navigate the file directories using the shell; command line interfaces (CLI) over graphical user interfaces (GUI) generally yield more powerful tools.
-You do not need the mouse - the mouse was invented much later than computers.
-With basic knowledge of Vim, you can *select text* and *nagivate the code*.
-Isn't that what you're using the mouse for?

-### I bet you're a no lifer anyway who's got no friends because all the efforts into nurturing and caring for a relationship go towards your stupid Vim.

-I spend more time at the computer than I do with virtually any person *in my life*.
-It might not be healthy - but that's my job.
-So yes: I want Vim to be a lifelong companion that will make my life easier; at least, I need it to *actively avoid making my life miserable*.
-If you want to get better at Vim (and opening the possibility that you will *grok vi* sometime later), here are some tips:
+### What if my experience with vim was really traumatic? 😥 Like not even knowing how to leave the editor, or losing work because it has no proper _undo history_?

+Oh — I'm very sorry about that, and maybe we can mend your relationship with this tool, if you're up for it ❤️‍🩹 in fact, it can be quite frustrating to drop into the world of vim without any proper context.
+It's like playing [Dwarf Fortress](http://www.bay12games.com/dwarves/) having come from 3D, latest generation games.
+Yikes! 😱

+Here are some tips:

+#### take it slow and easy! 🤸

+Vim is a bit dense at first, and it can get frustrating to work at a slower pace than you're used to — at the beginning.
+It's like learning to write with your other hand: you know _you're faster with your usual hand_, but you're also aware that _eventually_ you'll get it.
+There are probably better analogies.
+Just take a breather every once in a while.

+#### check some youtube videos, or something

+Just to make sure _you understand why vim is an option for some people_.
+And see what proper Vim usage can do.
+If it resonates with you, the added motivation will probably help you get farther, and be a little easier on yourself for not getting it right away 🫶 [here's a classic StackOverflow thread](https://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118) in which people discuss their most productive Vim workflows:

 ⚠️ **currently missing content on macros, which are very useful, and copy pasting across different files** ⚠️

-#### do <code>vimtutor</code>.
+#### do <code>vimtutor</code> on your terminal

 This is a command you run in your shell, launching an interactive tutorial on basic Vim motions.
 With this, you should learn how to navigate the file using the proper movements.
 Ideally you would do half, practice a day or two, and then finish the other half.

-#### Do proper and efficient navigation.
+#### here are some tips for efficient navigation.
 From broader to more particular instructions:
+- <code>h, j, k, l</code> fine movements for small adjustments (if you do these motions **repeatedly**, odds are there was a more efficient way);
  - <code>G/gg</code> to reach the top and bottom of a page, respectively.
  - <code>ctrl + u/d</code> to scroll up or down a page;
  - <code>nG</code> jumps to the *n*th line;
     *or*
  - <code>[?/][pattern]</code> jumps [backwards/forward] to a specific *pattern*;
  - <code>f</code> *finds* a character - this is *immensely* useful - and then ``;`` jumps to the next occurence (``F``will lookup *backwards*);
- - <code>nw</code> jump to the *n*th word in line;
+ - <code>nw</code> jump to the *n*th word from where your cursor stands;
  - <code>$/^</code> jump to the beginning or end of line, respectively;
- - <code>h, j, k, l</code> fine movements for small adjustments (if you do these motions **repeatedly**, odds are there was a more efficient way);

 Thus, the general procedure should be to move with a major movement (a jump or a search), and then fine tune using word motions and then character motions.

 #### Having the basic workflow to navigate around the code, now you can unlock some simple specific keybindings for insertion and editing:
- - <code>i</code> inserts text as cursor - but you already knew that (except you most likely used it to navigate the text too - naughty!).
+ - <code>i</code> inserts text as cursor (I'd recommend avoiding this mode to navigate the text 😗).
- - <code>a</code> appends (inserts) text *after* the cursor (no more ``INSERT MODE`` to right arrow after a line break!);
+ - <code>a</code> appends (inserts) text *after* the cursor (instead of ``INSERT MODE`` to right arrow after a line break);
- - <code>x</code> deletes a character *under* the cursor (no more ``INSERT MODE`` to backspace the text!);
+ - <code>x</code> deletes a character *under* the cursor (instead of ``INSERT MODE`` to backspace the text);
- - <code>r</code> replaces a character *under* the cursor (no more ``INSERT MODE`` to backspace the text, and then rewrite!);
+ - <code>r</code> replaces a character *under* the cursor (instead of ``INSERT MODE`` to backspace the text, and then rewrite);
- - <code>o</code> opens a line *below* the cursor (no more ``INSERT MODE`` to press enter!);
+ - <code>o</code> opens a line *below* the cursor (instead of ``INSERT MODE`` to press enter);

 And don't let your future self be thrown off by this - but all of these commands have the UPPER CASE equivalent (``i`` becomes ``I``) which slightly (and most conveniently) modifies its behaviour.
 Try it out!